We need everyone to help break the silence around mental health – UNICEF

 Yu Xinwei, who is a freshman at Beijing Normal University, said: “Through this song, we want to tell our peers that if they have any kind of worries around mental health, it’s understandable, and it’s normal.
 We hope they can be bold and voice their problems to get the support they need.”
 Yu performed the song with other young lyricists at the event.

-The #StrongerMindStrongerYou campaign has enlisted the support of well-known figures, including UNICEF Ambassador and actor Chen Kun, Liao Zhi, who is a dancer who lost her legs in the 2008 Wenchuan earthquake, basketballer and UNICEF Ambassador Jeremy Lin, table tennis world champion Niu Jianfeng, Olympic champions Sun Yiwen (a fencer), Wang Shun (a swimmer) and Xu Xin (a table tennis player), as well as Zhu Yaming, who recorded China’s best ranking in the triple jump by winning a silver medal at the Tokyo Games.
+The #StrongerMindStrongerYou campaign has enlisted the support of well-known figures, including UNICEF Ambassador and actor Chen Kun, Liao Zhi (a dancer), who lost her legs in the 2008 Wenchuan earthquake, basketballer and UNICEF Ambassador Jeremy Lin, table tennis world champion Niu Jianfeng, Olympic champions Sun Yiwen (a fencer), Wang Shun (a swimmer) and Xu Xin (a table tennis player), as well as Zhu Yaming, who recorded China’s best ranking in the triple jump by winning a silver medal at the Tokyo Games.

 All-hands-on-deck for young people’s mental well-being